A few years back, I decided to brew some mead. I find the fermenting process fascinating, but don’t enjoy alcohol much.

 Using kombucha, a probiotic, has reversed my losses to that of a man 10 to 15 years younger.
 And I’ve lost some weight.
 Before using it, I felt old.
 After using it, I feel alive.

-Using kombucha has been the most phenomenal physiological experience of my life.
+Using kombucha was the most phenomenal physiological experience of my life.

 My wife, a nurse, was more than skeptical.
 She thought I’d poison myself with that ugly looking concoction.